ibm-cloud-docs/text-to-speech/voices.md

 ## Supported languages and voices
 {: #languageVoices}

 Table 1 lists the voices that are available for each language and dialect.
 All voices are available as both [Standard voices](#standardVoices) and [Neural voices](#neuralVoices).
 If you omit the optional `voice` parameter from a request, the service uses the standard `en-US_MichaelVoice` by default.
+Click the name of a voice to hear a brief audio sample in that voice.

 <table style="width:100%">
   <caption>Table 1.
 Supported languages and voices</caption>